What Kind of Bacon is Best on the AIP?

 Where to Buy AIP Complaint Bacon:

-- ButcherBox is another source for quality meats.
+- ButcherBox is another source for quality meats – watch for their FREE Bacon for life offer that pops up a couple of times a year.
 Shop here from the USA only at this time.

 - For my fellow Canadians, I wish there was better news – it’s downright hard to find fully AIP compliant bacon here.
 I would start with your local WholeFoods – they typically carry quality products and you can find Pederson’s brand at some locations.
 Another option is to try your local butcher for their own bacon (but you’ll have to ask all of the hard questions about ingredients and processes.
 The following is a fully save option…